-With a swipe at 'gloomsters', UK PM Johnson promises a bold new Brexit deal
+With a swipe at "gloomsters", UK PM Johnson promises a bold new Brexit deal

 Casting aside his trademark clownish demeanor and rambling delivery, he followed a written script, setting out an ambitious agenda beyond Brexit - promising tax reform, a new social care system, and an economic stimulus package.

 “I will tell you something else about my job.
-It is to be Prime Minister of the whole United Kingdom and that means uniting our country answering at last the plea of the forgotten people and the left behind towns,” he said.
+It is to be Prime Minister of the whole United Kingdom and that means uniting our country, answering at last the plea of the forgotten people and the left-behind towns,” he said.